joshlong/axoniq-keynote-2023/README.md

 ```

 - Great!  able to write, (via commands), but we need to read
-- create the query with the querygateway
+- send the query with the querygateway

 ```java